marcgg/marcgg.github.com/_posts/2013-03-25-please-changelog-open-source.md

 ## Sometimes You Just Have To Update

 Say I use LibY for a project and it's great.
-So great that it does exactly what I want perfectly so I leave it there without looking at it too much.
-Maybe after a couple of months I'll run into a weird bug that requires me to update LibY or another project has a dependency to a more recent version of LibY.
+So great that it does exactly what I want perfectly and I end up leaving it there without looking at it too much.
+Maybe after a couple of months I'll run into a weird bug that requires me to update LibY, or maybe another project has a dependency to a more recent version of LibY.
-The result is that I need to update.
+The result will be that I need to update.

 So I'll go to the repository / website / tracker / github's page or whatever and look up the latest version... and have no clue what